-If you’re looking for a VPN to use in Bulgaria, This is the right place to find out which one is best suited to the needs of users in this country.
+Looking for a VPN to use in Bulgaria?
+This is the right place to find out which VPN service is best suited to the needs of users in this country.

 When ranking the VPNs, we’ll be looking at the following factors:

-- VPN security: are the features good enough to secure your data and anonymize it against snoopers and the powers-that-be?
+- VPN security: are the features good enough to secure your data and anonymize it?

 - Performance: Bulgaria ranks quite well in terms of internet speed.
 Will this VPN slow it down or will it retain your overall connection speed?

-- Entertainment: does the VPN allow P2P (torrent) connections?
-What about unblocking geo-restrictions (such as those in place at Netflix)?
+- Entertainment: does the VPN allow P2P connections?
+What about unblocking geo-restrictions?

 - Firewalls: is it reliable against censorship?